cliffeby/resume/README.md

 Software Developer on the MEAN stack

-Maker Raspberry Pi and Pytthon and OpenCV development
+Maker Raspberry Pi - Pytthon and OpenCV development

 ### Qualifications